Learning overcomplete, low coherence dictionaries with linear inference: Methods

+The $L_2$ cost will encourage Eq~\ref{eq:outer} to be satisfied, but does not encourage Eq~\ref{eq:equiangular} to be satisfied as we show in Theorem~\ref{thm:globalminimum}.

+\paragraph*{Quasi-orthogonality constraint} Hyv{\"a}rinen et al.~\cite{Hyvarinen1999} suggest a quasi-orthogonality update which approximates a symmetric Gram-Schmidt orthogonalization scheme for an overcomplete basis, $W$, which is formulated as:

-\citet{Hyvarinen2002} use a prior on the distribution of pairwise angles to encourage quasi-orthonormality and non-degeneracy.
-The prior is derived from assuming that the distribution of pairwise angles for all basis vectors is the same as the distribution of pairwise angles for just two vectors\footnote{For both the random prior and the Coulomb cost (section \ref{coulomb}), we regularize the costs and their derivatives near $|\cos\theta|=1$ by adding a small positive constant in the objective, i.e. $1-\cos\theta_{ij}^2\rightarrow 1+|\epsilon|-\cos\theta_{ij}^2$.}.
+\paragraph*{Random prior cost} A prior on the distribution of pairwise angles was proposed to encourage low coherence~\cite{Hyvarinen2002}.
+The prior is the distribution of pairwise angles for two vectors drawn from a uniform distribution on the $n$-sphere\footnote{For both the Random Prior and the Coulomb cost, we regularize the costs and their derivatives near $|\cos\theta|=1$ by adding a small positive constant in the objective: $1-\cos\theta_{ij}^2\rightarrow 1+|\epsilon|-\cos\theta_{ij}^2$.}.

+\paragraph*{Score Matching} Score matching is a training objective function for non-normalized statistical models of continuous variables\cite{Hyvarinen2005}.
+It has been used to learn overcomplete ICA models.
+The score function is derivative of the log-likelihood of the model or data distribution with respect to the data